shantanu-p01/ACC-LAB/docs/Lab 4 Auto-Scaling with Load Balancer/README.md

     ![LaunchTemplateKeyPair](/docs/Lab%204%20Auto-Scaling%20with%20Load%20Balancer/img/LaunchTemplateKeyPair.png)
   - **In Network Settings:** Select the security group we created named **Lab4-AutoScaling-Group-1113**
     ![LaunchTemplateNetworkSettings](/docs/Lab%204%20Auto-Scaling%20with%20Load%20Balancer/img/LaunchTemplateNetworkSettings.png)
-  - **User Data:** In Additional Settings scroll down to bottom and enter the following in User Data text area field
+  - **User Data:** In Additional Settings, scroll down to the bottom and enter the following in the User Data text area field:
     ```bash
     #!/bin/bash
     sudo apt update -y